Peter Laszlo Peri

-Peter Laszlo Peri (born László Weisz; 13 June 1899 – 19 January 1967) was an artist and sculptor.
+Peter Laszlo Peri (born László Weisz; 13 June 1899 – 19 January 1967) was a painter and sculptor.

 Name changes

 László Weisz was born on 13 June 1899 in Budapest, Hungary.
 His family Magyarized their family name to "Péri".
 When he moved to Germany and became involved in Constructivism, he was known as Laszlo Péri.
 After he moved to England, he adopted the name "Peter Peri".
 His grandson, an artist born in 1971, also has the name Peter Peri.

 Career

 Born in 1899, in Budapest into a large, proletarian Jewish family Peri became politicised at an early age.
 In 1919, he finished an apprenticeship as a bricklayer, and became a student at the workshops for proletariat fine arts in 1919.
 He was in contact with Lajos Kassák and the Activists.
 In 1917, he began his career as an actor at the MA Theater School, studying with János Mácsza.
 As part of a theatre company he went to Prague where he heard about the fall of the Republic of Councils.
 He studied architecture in 1919–20 in Budapest and Berlin.
 He lived for a short time in Paris in 1920, in the house of a socialist baker, before being forced to leave the country due to his political activities.

 Peri moved to Vienna, then on to Berlin in 1921, where he created his first abstract geometric reliefs.
-In February 1922, he had the first of two joint exhibitions with Moholy-Nagy at Der Sturm Gallery, Berlin.
+In February 1922, he had the first of two joint exhibitions with László Moholy-Nagy at Der Sturm Gallery, Berlin.
 In 1923, his portfolio containing twelve linocuts was published by Der Sturm Verlag with accompanying text by Alfréd Kemény.
 His contributions to constructivism at the time were to challenge the surface of the wall by producing irregularly shaped wall reliefs and to open up new planes, anticipating the shaped canvas created after 1945; the discovery of concrete as a potential sculptural medium, colouring it if necessary, and the appreciation of the hard contour as a visual device, as seen in his collages and linoprints.
 These could be used to create a visual medium hovering between the relief and architecture; whereas Moholy-Nagy's Glasarchitektur achieved this using paint and canvas, Péri used less conventional media.

 At the Grosse Berliner Kunstausstellung in May 1923, between the contributions of Theo van Doesburg and El Lissitzky's ‘Proun Room’ he showed his three-piece 7 mx17 m composition which, while it may also have been executed in paint on wood, had pretensions to be executed in concrete.
 Peri, joined the German Communist Party (KPD) in 1923.
-His 1924, constructivist design for a Lenin tribute for the German art exhibition in Moscow, marked the end of his investigations into the non-objective.
+His 1924, constructivist design for a Vladimir Lenin tribute for the German art exhibition in Moscow, marked the end of his investigations into non-objective art.